Juan Manuel Santos

 Place of Birth: Bogotá, Colombia

-Ethnicity: Colombian (Spanish [Andalusian, Asturian, Canary Islander, Cantabrian, Castilian, Extremaduran, Leónese, Valencian], Basque, Galician, remote Indigenous [Muisca and Tahamí]), as well as remote French, Portuguese (including Azorean), and Swiss-German
+Ethnicity: Colombian – Spanish [Andalusian, Asturian, Canary Islander, Cantabrian, Castilian, Extremaduran, Leónese, Valencian], Basque, Galician, remote Indigenous [Muisca and Tahamí], French, Portuguese [including Azorean], and Swiss-German

 President Santos’ patrilineal ancestry can be traced back to his seventh great-grandfather, Juan de Santos.

 President Santos’ paternal grandfather was Enrique Calibán Santos Montejo (the son of Francisco Santos Galvis and Leopoldina Vitalia de las Mercedes Montejo Camero).
-Enrique was born in Tunja, Boyaca.
+Enrique was born in Tunja, Boyaca, and was editor-in-chief of El Tiempo, and known as “Calibán” to readers.
 Francisco was the son of José María Santos Plata and Antonia Facunda Galvis Galvis.
 Leopoldina was the daughter of Joaquín Montejo Roa and Gustavia Eustacia Camero Bermúdez Venegas y Ovalle.

 President Santos’ paternal grandmother was Nohemí Castillo Montejo (the daughter of Indalecio Castillo Montejo and Rosa Montejo Roa).
 Indalecio was the son of Jacobo Castillo and Josefa Montejo Roa.
 Rosa was the daughter of José Fructuoso Francisco Montejo Moreno and María Ramona Roa Roa.